kolasai/public-openapi/README.md

 ## Overview

 The Kolas.Ai API is designed to classify message categories based on a trained dataset within a configured project.
-Use this API to accurately categorize messages into types like "Neutral," "Insult," or "Spam."
+Use this API to accurately categorize messages into types like "Neutral", "Insult", "Spam" , etc. We support different languages, including English, Russian, Ukrainian, and we can add any languages by request (message to info@kolas.ai).
+The API is built on the OpenAPI 3.1 standard, ensuring a consistent and easy-to-use interface.

 ### Key Features
 - **Predict Message Categories**: Use the `/predictions/predict` endpoint to classify messages based on your project-specific dataset.